saiyidatul123/e-commerce/README.md

 ### Database Prep

-1. Add connect.php file in the api folder
+1. Create connect.php file in the api folder
 2. Add the following code in the connect.php file

 ```